SharkyTiger/SharkyTiger/README.md

 - 👋 Hi, I’m @SharkyTiger
-- 👀 I’m interested in you
+- 👀 I’m interested in your wallet
-- 🌱 I’m currently learning to talk to you
+- 🌱 I’m currently learning to exort money from you
-- 💞️ I’m looking to collaborate on liking you
-- 📫 How to reach me : it's impossible, I'm shy

 <!---
 SharkyTiger/SharkyTiger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.